 "Philly has declared itself America's Best Beer-Drinking City because of its long beer tradition dating to William Penn plus its unmatched variety of beer bars -- there are more than 400," says Don Russell, aka Joe Sixpack, beer reporter at the Philadelphia Daily News and executive director of Philly Beer Week.

-The highlight of Philadelphia's beer year is Philly Beer Week.
-June 3-12, 2011, will be the fourth year of this huge annual celebration of the city's beer culture.
-The schedule includes a few big-scale events and hundreds of tastings in neighborhood taprooms, lectures, prix-fixe beer-pairing dinners and more.
-The 2011 schedule will be posted at www.phillybeerweek.org.
+The highlight of Philadelphia's beer year is Philly Beer Week in June.
+The schedule typically includes a few big-scale events and hundreds of tastings in neighborhood taprooms, lectures, prix-fixe beer-pairing dinners and more.
+Details can be found at www.phillybeerweek.org.

 The "Brew Ridge" Mountains